|Nutritional Guidelines (per serving)|

 - 1/2 cup good-quality chicken broth/stock

-- 1 stalk fresh lemon grass - see preparation below
+- 1 stalk fresh lemongrass

 - 1/4 cup white wine (or white cooking wine)

-- 1 Tbsp. brown sugar
+- 1 tablespoon brown sugar

 - 1/2 cup chopped fresh coriander (leaves + stems), plus another handful (leaves) for topping

-- 1 Tbsp. minced garlic
+- 1 tablespoon minced garlic

-- handful fresh basil (chop leaves if large)
+- Handful fresh basil (chop leaves if large)

-- lemon or lime wedges to serve
+- Lemon or lime wedges to serve

-- Add the minced lemongrass (including the upper stalk), plus the lime leaves.
+Add the minced lemongrass (including the upper stalk), plus the lime leaves.
 Bring to a boil over high heat, then reduce to medium-high.

-- Add the wine, vinegar, chilies, fish sauce, sugar and 1/2 cup chopped coriander.
+Add the wine, vinegar, chilies, fish sauce, sugar and 1/2 cup chopped coriander.
 Stir to incorporate.

-- Remove lid and gently stir the mussels.
+Remove lid and gently stir the mussels.
 If some of them still haven't opened, put the lid back on and allow to cook 1 more minute.

-- Reduce heat to low and add the garlic, gently stirring it in.
+Reduce heat to low and add the garlic, gently stirring it in.

-- Remove from heat.
+Remove from heat.
 Taste-test the sauce, adding more fish sauce if not salty enough.
 If too salty, add a squeeze or two of lime or lemon juice.
 If too sour, add 1-2 more tsp. sugar.
 If not spicy enough, add more fresh garlic and/or fresh chili.

-- When you're happy with the taste, scoop or slide mussels into a large serving bowl (or individual bowls).
+When you're happy with the taste, scoop or slide mussels into a large serving bowl (or individual bowls).
 Pour the remaining sauce on top.
 Finish with generous sprinklings of fresh coriander and basil.
 Add lemon or lime wedges on the side.

-- Serve with rice or crusty French loaf to help soak up the juices.
+Serve with rice or crusty French loaf to help soak up the juices.
 A good white or blush wine pairs nicely with this dish.
-ENJOY!
+Enjoy!